DysphoriAlluka/Big-Ben/README.md

 *Description:* Generates a random article.
 *Usage:* article
 ### insult
-*Description:* Insults someone using the list of premade insults - note: THIS COMMAND IS VERY OFFENSIVE, USE AT YOUR OWN RISK.
+*Description:* Insults someone using the list of premade insults *Usage:* insult
-*Usage:* insult
 *Note:* THIS COMMAND IS VERY OFFENSIVE, USE AT YOUR OWN RISK.
 ### paragraph